 Please remember that pet ownership is a big commitment.
 Dogs should have fresh water available at all times and be fed and exercised on a regular schedule.
 Your dog will be happier if he becomes a part of the family by living indoors.
 If dogs are kept outdoors, they require shade in the summer, adequate shelter, and warm bedding in the winter.
 Dogs should never be left alone in a car in hot weather or even in warm sunny weather.
 The temperature inside a vehicle can build up in just a few minutes and can result in overheating and death.

-If you wish to surrender an intractable dog that you own to the Dog Warden there may be a small fee involved.
+If you wish to surrender a dog that you own to the Dog Warden, there will be a fee involved of $25.00..

 The County Dog Warden picks up dead dogs for disposal and takes them to the Shelter.
-There will be a $20.00 fee involved unless the dog is a stray.
+There will be a $25.00 fee involved.

 Wild animals (raccoons, opossums, etc.) are better handled by the a State Wildlife Officer, call the District Office in Findlay 419-424-5000, and they will arrange for a Wildlife Officer to contact you, or you can call a nuisance animal trapper.

 The Ohio Revised Code states all bites must be reported to the Defiance County Health Department within 24 hours.

 What do I do if my dog is missing?